apennisi/mctracker/README.md

 6. Download the COCO weights:
 	- [https://pjreddie.com/media/files/yolov3.weights](https://pjreddie.com/media/files/yolov3.weights)
 	- Move the downloaded file into the folder *weights*
-7. In the main folder *anyvision*, create a folder build
+7. In the main folder *mctracker*, create a folder build
 8. navigate into the folder build and compile it with the following commands: ```cmake .. && make```

 # How it works